bmaunde/guidelines/erp-magento-integration-guide.md

  - the persistence/handling mechanisms for data pushed from Magento

 ## Data and Actions Reference
 The following is a listing of all the data expected to and from backend systems.
+From this information, you should get the following:
+- the object names and actions will form part of the metadata in the request body
+- the data structures will form part of the data node in the request body

 ### Outbound Data
 This section covers data that is to be replicated from backend systems to Magento